 The most effective structure of your meta title is 50-60 characters including spaces, where you place your primary keyword at the beginning.

 For example, the meta title for this article is “SEO Best Practices: The Complete Guide For Beginners”.

 Your H1 is the first headline found at the top of your webpage and must differ from your meta title.

-It is usually a little longerand uses long-tail keywords.
+It's usually a little longer and uses long-tail keywords.

 This article’s H1 is “Learn the Fundamental SEO Tactics for Ranking on 1st Google”.

 This is a summary of your webpage and is often displayed under the meta title on the SERP.

 While keeping it between 50-160 characters, you should use your keywords and enticing language.

 The meta description of this article is: “Are you an SEO beginner learning everything you can about SEO tactics?
 Here is a complete guide of all the SEO best practices to get you ahead of the game!”